-When you create a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair), you must specify the memory and disk capacity.
+When you create a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair), you must specify the memory capacity and the disk capacity.
 The memory capacity determines the maximum amount of hot data that can be stored and the disk capacity determines the total amount of data that can be stored.
-ApsaraDB for Redis allocates CPU resources to the instance based on the specified memory and disk capacity.
-For example, if you specify a master-replica instance with 64 GB of memory and 256 GB of disk capacity, the instance can store up to 256 GB of data, among which 64 GB of data can be cached in the memory.
+ApsaraDB for Redis allocates CPU resources to the instance based on the specified memory capacity and disk capacity.
+For example, if you select a master-replica instance that has 64 GB of memory and 256 GB of disk capacity, the instance can store up to 256 GB of data and can cache 64 GB of data in memory.

 - You cannot customize the number of CPU cores.

 - Hybrid-storage instances store the metadata of keys in memory and disks.
-The metadata include the time-to-live (TTL) value, least recently used (LRU) clock value, and type of each key.
-When you specify the memory and disk capacity, you must reserve capacity to store the metadata.
-For more information, see the description in this topic.
+The metadata includes the time-to-live (TTL) value, the least recently used (LRU) clock value, and the type of each key.
+When you specify the memory capacity and the disk capacity, you must reserve storage capacity for metadata.
+For more information, see the following description in this topic.

 - Memory capacity

 To support more native Redis features, hybrid-storage instances store all keys in memory.
-The instances store the values of frequently accessed keys in memory and the values of infrequently accessed keys in disks.
-Therefore, ensure that the specified memory capacity is sufficient to store all keys and related metadata.
+These instances store the values of frequently accessed keys in memory and the values of all keys in disks.
+Therefore, make sure that the specified memory capacity is sufficient to store all keys and related metadata.
 The following table lists the recommended memory capacity based on the total number of keys.

-Total number of keys Recommended memory capacity Less than 20 million 64 GB, 32 GB, and 16 GB 20 million to 50 million 64 GB and 32 GB 50 million to 100 million 128 GB, 64 GB, and 32 GB More than 100 million 128 GB and 64 GBNote The memory capacity that you specify when you create an ApsaraDB for Redis instance determines the CPU resources allocated to the instance.
+Total number of keys Recommended memory capacity Less than 20 million 64 GB, 32 GB, and 16 GB 20 million to 50 million 64 GB and 32 GB 50 million to 100 million 128 GB, 64 GB, and 32 GB More than 100 million 128 GB and 64 GBNote The memory capacity that you specify when you create an ApsaraDB for Redis instance determines the CPU resources that are allocated to the instance.
 Instances that have higher memory capacities provide higher performance.

 - Disk capacity

-ApsaraDB for Redis hybrid storage instances store all data in disks, including the metadata generated for each key.
-The metadata occupies extra space.
-Therefore, we recommend that you select a disk capacity that is 1.2 to 1.5 times the actual space required.
+Hybrid-storage instances store all data in disks, including the metadata generated for each key.
+The metadata occupies extra storage.
+Therefore, we recommend that you select a disk capacity that is 20% to 50% more than the required storage.

 For more information, see Step 1: Create an ApsaraDB for Redis instance.

 The performance of a hybrid-storage instance depends on the instance type and memory hit ratio.
-This hit ratio indicates the probability that the requested data is found in memory.
-Higher specifications and a higher memory hit ratio indicate higher performance.
-If all requested data is found in the memory of the hybrid-storage instance, the performance is the same as that of a high-performance in-memory instance.
+The hit ratio indicates the probability that the requested data is found in memory.
+Higher specifications and higher hit ratios indicate higher performance.
+If all requested data is found in the memory of the hybrid-storage instance, the performance is the same as that of a Community Edition instance.
 A lower memory hit ratio indicates lower performance of the hybrid-storage instance.
-Quality performance is least expected if all requested data is found in disks, the hybrid-storage instance delivers the lowest performance.
+If all requested data is found in disks, the hybrid-storage instance delivers the lowest performance.